Renormalization of crossing probabilities in the dilute Potts model: Introduction

-We define the models of interest to introduce Spin and Loop configurations, from which modifications to the SMP and CBC conditions (defined in future sections) yields bounds for crossings across symmetric domains.
-To introduce such arguments in \textit{Sections 4} $\&$ \textit{5} with the proof of Theorem $1$ and Lemma $9^{*}$, in \textit{Section 3} we define the Loop O(n) measure, from which the dilute Potts measure in the presence of two external fields $h$ and $h^{\prime}$.
-In \textit{Section 6}, we apply the $\mu$ homomorphism to lower bound vertical crossings with horizontal crossings, from which PushPrimal $\&$ PushDual conditions are introduced in \textit{Section 7} to prove horizontal and vertical strip density formulas.
-In \textit{Sections 8} $\&$ \textit{9}, we characterize two behaviors of the quadrichotomy, finalizing our characterization of the discontinuous-continuous phases of the quadrichotomy behavior by making use of the parafermionic observable which has already been manipulated to characterize properties of the phase transition for the random cluster model {[5,6,13]}.
-In \textit{Section 9}, we obtain classical results for the dilute Potts measure in each of the four regimes of behavior.
+In \textit{3} we define the Loop $O(n)$ measure, from which the dilute Potts measure in the presence of two external fields $h$ and $h^{\prime}$ can be defined, where $h, h^{\prime}$ are taken to be real parameters.
+This high-temperature expansion of the loop $O(n)$ model is used for arguments appearing in Section \textit{4} $\&$ Section \textit{5} with the proof of \textbf{Theorem 1} and \textbf{Lemma $9$}.
+In Section \textit{6}, we apply the $\mu$ homomorphism to lower bound vertical crossings with horizontal crossings, from which (PushPrimal) $\&$ (PushDual) conditions are introduced in Section \textit{7} to prove horizontal and vertical strip density formulas.
+In Section \textit{8} $\&$ Section \textit{9}, we characterize two behaviors of the quadrichotomy, finalizing our characterization of the discontinuous-continuous phases of the quadrichotomy behavior by making use of the parafermionic observable which has already been manipulated to characterize properties of the phase transition for the random cluster model {[5,6,13]}.
+We conclude Section \textit{9} by obtaining classical results for the dilute Potts measure in each of the four regimes of behavior.